mahmoudnafifi/image_relighting/README.md

 # AIM 2020 Relighting Challenge

-This is the source code of our team (YorkU team) for the three tracks of [AIM 2020 relighting challenge](https://competitions.codalab.org/competitions/24671).
+This is YorkU team's source code for the three tracks of [AIM 2020 relighting challenge](https://competitions.codalab.org/competitions/24671).

 <p align="center">